 As you know, Internet traffic has risen exponentially over the past decade, and this trend shows no sign of stopping.
 In addition, the bulk of Internet traffic now comes from mobile devices.
 The mobile boom presents new obstacles and challenges for content management.
 How will content adapt to different devices with different capabilities?
 How can your grandma’s gnarly tablet and your cousin’s awesome new smart phone request the same information from your portal?

-You can create your own plugin that makes use of your device’s database.
+You can create your own plugin that makes use of the device database.
 This tutorial shows you some of the methods in the Device API that you can use to retrieve device attributes and capabilities.
 Now go ahead and get started!

 Getting Started with the Device API